-In Victoria, there is no legal limit on how much a private rental provider can set or increase the dollar amount value of rent paid by a renter.
+In Victoria, there is no legal limit on how much a private rental provider (landlord) can increase the dollar amount value of rent paid by a renter.
+However, you can challenge an increase if you believe your rent is higher than market value.

 Guidelines for rent increases